rOpenGov/eurostat/vignettes/2015-RJournal/lahti-huovari-kainu-biecek.md

 |Number |Total |Greece                                           | 1999|   2116|

-## Road accidents visualization
+## Road accidents

-The original detailed treatment of this example is provided in the related [blog post](http://pbiecek.github.io/archivist/justGetIT.html).
+The original and more detailed treatment of this example is provided in a [blog post](http://pbiecek.github.io/archivist/justGetIT.html).